Enriching continuous Lagrange finite element approximation spaces using neural networks: Continuous finite element method

 \section{Continuous finite element method}

-The goal of this section is to recall the classical FEM, and to introduce the notation that will be used throughout the paper.
-To solve the problem~\eqref{eq:ob_pde} under consideration for a fixed parameter $\bm{\mu}$ (which will be omitted for clarity) with homogeneous Dirichlet boundary conditions using the continuous FEM, we rewrite it as the following variational problem:
+The goal of this section is to recall the classical FEM, and to introduce the notation that will be used throughout the paper. \ROne{Recall that, in the online step, the goal is to perform a coarse finite element resolution of the PDE for a single parameter $\bm{\mu}$.
+Therefore, in this section and the next two concerning error estimates, we work a fixed $\bm{\mu}$, and we omit the dependence on $\bm{\mu}$ for conciseness.} To solve the problem~\eqref{eq:ob_pde} under consideration for a fixed parameter $\bm{\mu}$ with homogeneous Dirichlet boundary conditions using the continuous FEM, we rewrite it as the following variational problem:

 where $V^0=H^1_0(\Omega)$, and where the bilinear form $a$ is given by

 while the linear form $l$ reads